kevinstl/minikube-easy/README.md

  `./install-config-jenkins-pipeline-k8s-seed.sh your-project-name`

  Execute the [jenkins-pipeline-k8s-seed](http://minikube-easy:30010/job/jenkins-pipeline-k8s-seed) job.
 After that job is complete execute the [minikube-easy-pipeline](http://minikube-easy:30010/view/minikube-easy-pipeline) job.

-### <a name="credentials-xml"></a>credentials.xml

-"~/tmp/credentials.xml" is a recommended location of the credentials.xml file with your credentials for github and dockerhub provided.
-You can use this [conf/credentials.xml](https://github.com/kevinstl/minikube-easy/blob/master/conf/credentials.xml) for an example.
-It is recommended that you DO NOT modify and use the example credentials.xml in this repo as you might accidentally commit that file to github with your personal credentials included.

-In order for the spring cloud pipeline to run properly you will have to provide your own credentials in "your-git-username", "your-git-password", "your-dockerhub-username" and "your-dockerhub-password".

 ### Installing Minikube Instance Alone